Arnnav-A/Assembly-Tetris/README.md

     4. Bitmap Address: 0x10008000 (\$gp)

-    5. Compatible with MARS and Saturn assemblers for MIPS Assebmly
+    5. Compatible with MARS and Saturn assemblers for MIPS Assembly

 ## How to Play: